syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

     b. **watch videos** – Explain they'll be shown a few short video clips (informed consent may have wording about the video clips being potentially distressing, but if they pick up on this, ensure them that we haven’t had anyone have an issue with the videos yet).
     c. **answer survey questions** – Explain that they'll be answering some survey questions.
 3. **Chewing gum** – Ask if they're chewing gum, and if so, have them dispose of it.
 4. **Cell phone** – If they have one with them, ask them to turn it off.
-Inform them that having it go off, even on vibrate, can damage out data.
+Inform them that having it go off, even on vibrate, can damage the data we collect.
 5. **Jewelry/watch removal** – Ask them to remove all jewelry on their wrists and hands.
 6. **Rinse hands** – Direct them to rinste their hands in the kitchen sink.
 Warn them that the sink is noisy.
 7. **Bathroom** – Inform them that if they need to use the bathroom, now is the time.
 If they do go, note it in the lab log since (presumably) they'll wash their hands with soap.